pgtipping/Synthalyst/memory-bank/activeContext.md

 - Using a standardized mock Prisma client pattern for all API tests
 - Ensuring consistent error handling across all API endpoints
 - Maintaining the mock Prisma client to stay in sync with the actual Prisma schema
+- Replaced the 2Do Task Manager card with the Interview Questions Generator card on the home page

 ## Considerations (2024-03-01)